-‘Guardians Of The Galaxy Vol. 3’ Production Put On Hold Following James Gunn Firing, Per Hollywood Reporter
+‘Guardians Of The Galaxy Vol. 3’ Production Put On Hold Following James Gunn Firing, Per ‘Hollywood Reporter’

-The third installation of the wildly popular film franchise The Guardians of the Galaxy has been shelved indefinitely, according to sources given by The Hollywood Reporter.
+The third installation of the wildly popular film franchise The Guardians of the Galaxy has been shelved indefinitely, according to sources who spoke with the Hollywood Reporter.
 Various crew members seeking employment on Guardians of the Galaxy Vol. 3 were in the process of gathering to begin pre-production on the science fiction comic book flick before being dismissed and told to look for work elsewhere.

-One source speaking to The Hollywood Reporter described the sudden dismissal as more of a temporary regrouping, a sentiment that seems to be echoed by a second source who said, “the timeline has been pushed out.”
+One source speaking to the Hollywood Reporter described the sudden dismissal as more of a temporary regrouping, a sentiment that seems to be echoed by a second source who said, “the timeline has been pushed out.”

 There is no formal release date as yet for Guardians of the Galaxy Vol. 3.